Accreditation of GEF Project Agencies

 - Other international organizations.

 Under the GEF-5 pilot, the GEF will be able to accredit up to ten (10) institutions to serve as GEF Project Agencies, with the goal of accrediting at least five national institutions.
-To ensure that applications from national institutions have priority in terms of accreditation, until at least five applicant national institutions have been approved by the GEF Council (which will enable them to move forward for review by the GEF Accreditation Panel, or Stage 2 of the Accreditation Procedure), the GEF secretariat will only review applications from national institutions, regional organizations and civil society organizations/non-governmental organizations.
+To ensure that applications from national institutions have priority in the accreditation process, until at least five applicant national institutions have been approved by the GEF Council (which will enable them to move forward to Stage II of the accreditation procedure - review by the GEF Accreditation Panel), the Secretariat will only review applications from national institutions, regional organizations, and civil society organizations/non-governmental organizations.